RealismusModding/realismusmodding.github.io/mods/seasons/manual/info_for_map_makers.md

 - Snow should now appear correctly and not where the snowMask was painted.

+Some users have experienced problems with maps that have old versions of windrowFoliageShader.xml rendering the snow mask invisible in Giants editor.
+If you have this problem try replacing windrowFoliageShader.xml in the map with the version from the games installation directory, you can find it in the data\shaders directory.

 ### Texture Replacements

 The texture replacement system is actually a material replacement system so if you want you can change things like shaders and shader parameters between seasons.